CraftmanSam/s-inputs/README.md

 #### Events
 Name | Params | Description
 ---- | ------ | -----------
-input | value | Fires on input content changed.
+input | value | Fires when the value of the input has been changed.
 Part of the `v-model` binding.

 #### Methods
 Name | Params | Description